gauzias/fetpype/joss_paper/paper.md

 # Summary

-Fetal brain Magnetic Resonance Imaging (MRI) is crucial for assessing neurodevelopment *in utero*.
-However, analyzing this data presents significant challenges due to fetal motion, low signal-to-noise ratio, and the need for complex multi-step processing, including motion correction, super-resolution reconstruction, and segmentation.
-While various specialized tools exist for individual steps, integrating them into robust, reproducible, and user-friendly workflows that go from raw image to volume and surface analysis is not straightforward (\autoref{fig:fetpype}).
+Fetal brain Magnetic Resonance Imaging (MRI) is instrumental for assessing neurodevelopment *in utero*.
+However, analyzing this data presents significant challenges due to fetal motion during the acquisition, and constraints on scan duration inducing low signal-to-noise ratio.
+Complex and specific image processing pipelines are required, involving multiple steps, including motion correction, super-resolution reconstruction, tissue segmentation, and extraction of measures.
+Various specialized tools exist for individual steps, but open-source, user-friendly workflows that go from raw image to volume and surface analysis are missing.
 This lack of standardization hinders reproducibility across studies and limits the adoption of advanced analysis techniques for researchers and clinicians.
-To address these challenges, we introduce `Fetpype`, an open-source Python library designed to streamline and standardize the preprocessing and analysis of fetal brain MRI data.
+We introduce `Fetpype`, an open-source Python library designed to streamline and standardize the preprocessing and analysis of fetal brain MRI data.

 # Statement of need

-`Fetpype` is a Python package integrating several established neuroimaging software principles and tools to create a cohesive and extensible framework, which we summarize in four points.
+'Fetpype' is a Python package integrating several state-of-the-art established neuroimaging software principles and tools into an open-source, robust, reproducible, and extensible framework.
+This is achieved by implementing the following five core building blocks:

 1. **Data Standardization**: `Fetpype` expects input data organized according to the Brain Imaging Data Structure (BIDS) standard [@gorgolewski2016brain], promoting interoperability and simplifying data management.
 2. **Containerization**: Individual processing tools are encapsulated within Docker or Singularity containers.
 This ensures reproducibility and reduces installation issues, providing a better experience for the end user.
+In addition, this principle makes future extensions of 'Fetpype' with additional processing steps or features by us or other contributors straightforward.
-3. **Workflow Management**: The `Nipype` library [@gorgolewski2011nipype] is used to construct processing workflows: it provides a robust interface for combining different steps from different containers or packages, facilitating data caching and parallelization, and allowing pipelines to be easily shareable.
+3. **Workflow Management**: The processing workflows are based on the `Nipype` library [@gorgolewski2011nipype] that provides a robust interface for combining different processing steps from different containers or packages, facilitating data caching and parallelization.
+The workflows are designed by combining modular processing nodes enforcing the versatility and allowing pipelines to be easily recombined, adapted, or improved.
-4. **Configuration**: Pipeline configuration is managed using simple YAML files and the Hydra library [@Yadan2019Hydra], allowing users to easily select between different modules or parameters without directly modifying the code.
+4. **Configuration**: Pipeline configuration is managed using simple YAML files and the Hydra library [@Yadan2019Hydra].
+Users can easily select between different modules or parameters without directly modifying the code.
 The current implementation of Fetpype integrates modules for **data preprocessing**, **super-resolution reconstruction** (NeSVoR [@xu2023nesvor], SVRTK [@kuklisova-murgasova_reconstruction_2012; @uus2022automated], or NiftyMIC [@ebner2020automated]), **segmentation** (BOUNTI [@uus2023bounti] or the developing human connectome project pipeline [@makropoulos2018developing]) and **cortical surface extraction** (using a custom implementation available at https://github.com/fetpype/surface_processing based on [@bazin2005topology; @bazin2007topology; @ma2022cortexode]).
+All these modules are based on docker or singularity containers released by their authors, ensuring reproducible results aligned with corresponding publications.
+5. **Documentation**: We provide an extensive and detailed documentation website inline with the code.
+The intention is to guide users along the classical installation and running steps, but also to document each processing module and corresponding parameters.
+This allows for the fast appropriation of the building blocks of the proposed workflows, such that tuned or improved workflows can be implemented, tested and shared with minimal efforts.

 `Fetpype` was designed to be used by the fetal MRI community by providing a standardized, reproducible and flexible open-source platform for preprocessing and analysis.
 We believe this tool can facilitate research, improve comparability between studies, and foster collaboration.
 The pipeline is publicly available on GitHub (https://github.com/fetpype/fetpype), and its open-source nature and modular design facilitate community involvement: researchers can integrate their own tools by creating corresponding `Nipype` interfaces and container wrappers, following the package contribution guidelines.